 Guest blogger, Alexis Leclair

-For forward-thinking employers who redesign how the work gets done and rethink who will do it, maintaining workforce capacity will be easier.
+Maintaining workforce capacity will be difficult.
+But not for for forward-thinking employers who redesign how the work gets done and rethink who will do it.
 Structural redesigns that offer more flexibility and varying engagement levels, as well as equitable learning and development opportunities while building on generational strengths, will appeal to both younger and older workers.

 For one savvy client, redesign meant offering job-sharing opportunities to senior level executives.
 The thought process was simple: If job-sharing works at administrative levels, it should work with highly responsible and skilled executives.
 For another client, investing in professional development training for an employee 18 months away from retirement was a smart move.
 The employee felt valued and stayed on to shore up some serious technical skill gaps.
 The move also strengthened a sense of commitment when younger workers witnessed their employer walk its talk on corporate values.

 At Uptake, we have put together the information and services employers need to help create future workforce capacity.
-For more information on understanding why people retire, what brings them back to work and more, get in touch or see our book Retirement Groove: Finding Yours!™, A make-sense book about the soft side of retirement.
-For more insights on using training, coaching and mentoring to build workforce capacity, contact us.
+For more information on understanding why people retire, what brings them back to work, get in touch or see our book Retirement Groove: Finding Yours!™, A make-sense book about the soft side of retirement.

-Despite a new work world where retirement no longer means goodbye, when asked about filling open jobs with competent workers, one company president recently said this: “I’m not a fan of hiring back our retired workers.”
+Despite a new work world where retirement no longer means goodbye, when asked about filling open jobs with competent workers, one company president said: “I’m not a fan of hiring back our retired workers.”
 The million dollar question is, “Why wouldn’t you?”

-To find out more about Alexis Leclair and her work on retirement, please contact her at Uptake Consulting Ltd., firstname.lastname@example.org or www.uptakeconsulting.com
+To find out more about Alexis Leclair and her expertise about the workplace and retirement, please contact her at Uptake Consulting Ltd.